BACnet Stack

 Send BACnet DeviceCommunicationControl service to device.

-$ demo/timesync/bacts
+$ apps/timesync/bacts

 Received TimeSyncronization Request